Cadasta/cadasta-docs/en/04-records.md

 The Cadasta Platform is set up to handle this kind of complexity, organizing resources into three different types:

 * Resources pertaining a specific location,
-* Resources pertaining to a party, and
+* Resources pertaining to a person or party, and
 * Resources pertaining to the project generally.